The Probation Interview Is Critically Important.

 How to Get a Good Recommendation

-If you follow these simple guidelines, you should do well at the probation interview and you will be in the best possible position to receive a favorable sentence.
+If you follow these simple guidelines, you should do well at the probation interview and be in the best possible position to receive a favorable sentence.
 Because each case is different, you should always take the time to speak to your lawyer before the interview to make sure you are handling everything just right.
-If you have questions about what to say or what information to bring to the interview, have a meeting with your attorney to review your documentation and address your concerns.
+If you have questions about what to say or what information to bring to the interview, meet with your attorney to review your documentation and address your concerns.
+It might be time to change lawyers if your lawyer will not communicate with you.
+If you are interested in finding a new lawyer, you can always call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.